kuehnd96/portfolio/ADR.md

 # Architecture Decision Report

-### This file will contain details of the architecture decisions made for this portfolio project.
+### This file contains details of the architecture decisions made for this portfolio project.
 Text in *italics* indicate decisions that I am noodling on.

 ## Web Stack